DataDog/dd-sdk-flutter/packages/datadog_flags_flutter/README.md

 Use `package:datadog_flags/datadog_flags.dart` directly for pure Dart apps or Flutter apps that need full lifecycle control without Datadog Flutter SDK integration.

+## Background Isolates

+Flutter background isolates do not share the main isolate's plugin state.
+If your app evaluates flags from a background isolate, initialize the Datadog SDK and `datadog_flags_flutter` in that isolate before creating or using a flags client.

 # Contributing